Pythonian/fakernaija/README.md

-# Fakernaija
+# Overview

-**Fakernaija** is a Python library that helps developers generate Nigerian-specific data like names, emails, addresses, phone numbers, banks, jobs, schools, states, license plate numbers, and much more.
+**Fakernaija** is a Python library that helps developers generate Nigerian-specific data like names, emails, addresses, phone numbers, bank details, school names, states, license plate numbers, and much more.
 Whether you're working on testing, development, or educational projects, **Fakernaija** helps you generate realistic data, including a CLI for easy exports.

 The documentation is available on [Read the Docs](https://fakernaija.readthedocs.io).